 - Sense danger

 Their intelligence allows them to avoid predators better than other birds.
-Parrots are prey animals, so other dangerous animals are trying to eat them.
-Being perceptive comes with being smart.
-Their ability to sense danger keeps them alive for years.
+Parrots are prey animals, so other dangerous animals want to eat them.
+Their ability to sense danger keeps them alive for longer than other birds.

-Flying is an ability that takes a lot of energy.
+Flying takes energy.
 Fortunately for parrots, they have plenty of energy to spare due to their high metabolism.
-It’s also thanks to their high metabolism that parrots can outperform their predators (such as bats and eagles) in flying as well.
+It’s also thanks to their high metabolism that parrots can outperform their predators (such as bats and eagles) in flying.

 Eagles and bats can fly up to 125 and 200 miles, respectively, without stopping.
 Parrots can fly for 230 miles minimum (without including gliding flight).
 When trying to escape predators in the air, parrots have an advantage.
 It is also said that they are more likely to win fights than other birds because they have so much energy.